nuxodin/ie11CustomProperties/README.md

 ## Help wanted!
-Please test and report bugs.
+- Add a ⭐️
+- Test, report bugs and send pull requests.
-And add a ⭐️ and tweet about if you like it.
+- Tweet about if you like it.
+- Vote this solution at stackoverflow https://stackoverflow.com/a/57000437/4865307